clicon/clixon/example/main/README.md

 ## Systemd

-Example systemd files for backend and restconf daemons are found under the systemd directory.
+Example systemd files for backend and restconf daemons are found under the [systemd](systemd) directory.
 Install them under /etc/systemd/system for example.

 ## Docker

-See [../../docker/system] for instructions on how to build this example as a docker container.
+See [docker](../../docker/system) for instructions on how to build this example as a docker container.

 ## Plugins